Baqend/guide/src/index.md

 });
 ```

-**Note**: When you try to update an already deleted object, it will also be treated as a concurrent modification and the
+<div class="note"><strong>Note:</strong>  When you try to update an already deleted object, it will also be treated as a concurrent modification and the
-update will be rejected.
+update will be rejected.</div>

 There are also some situations where we would like to omit this behaviour and force a write of our changes.
 To do so the force option can be passed to the `update` method.
 Be aware that this *last-writer-wins*-scheme may result in lost updates.
 ```js